More Than 1,000 People Show Up For Party In Long Branch After Social Media Blast

 “At one point, when the mob started, they we’re jumping over the railings, and we don’t have our own security, unfortunately, so managers were trying to corral it.
 Just got a little out of control,” Casale said.

-Managers of the Robinson ale house said patrons were so nervous they had to be escorted out the back door.READ MORE: Every NYC Resident Now Eligible For In-Home COVID Vaccine, De Blasio Says
+Managers of the Robinson ale house said patrons were so nervous they had to be escorted out the back door.READ MORE: Caught On Video: Vandal Smashes OMNY Screens In Subway

 Sheriff Golden said law enforcement agencies are constantly monitoring social media for flash mob-type events.